TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_cnn.rst

     from keras.applications.vgg16 import VGG16

-VGG16 model can be created this one line code
+The VGG16 model can be created in one line of code:

 .. code-block:: python3

     model_vgg16 = VGG16(weights='imagenet')

-To check the number of trainable parameters look at the summary of model
+You can examine the model architecture and number of trainable parameters by printing a summary:

 .. code-block:: python3

     model_vgg16.summary()

 ~~~~~~~~~~~~~~~~~~~
 ResNet